More than 9 suitors court London Metal Exchange

 "Any number that is constructed by looking at our historical accounts is of no practical value," Abbott said.

-"It would be a very bold person who came in, wrote a cheque that was large enough to entice the shareholders to sell and then said we are going to change everything."
+"It would be a very bold person who came in, wrote a check that was large enough to entice the shareholders to sell and then said we are going to change everything." ($1 = 0.639 British Pounds)